tyin363/tyin363/README.md

 - 👋 Hi, I’m @tyin363 (Tony Yin)
-- 👀 I’m interested in exploring new technologies and languages
+- 👀 I’m interested in exploring new technologies and languages.
+I'm currently exploring web development using HTML, CSS and JavaScript.
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me : tony.yin2002@gmail.com (E-mail)